-What do we learn from the journey of a Black woman, who grew up picking cotton in the 1930s in rural Texas as one of 8 siblings in a single parent sharecropping household, who became a full professor of social work at a time when less than 1% of Black women were full professors in the 1970s?
+What do we learn from the journey of a Black woman, who grew up picking cotton in the 1930s in rural Texas as one of 8 siblings in a single parent sharecropping household, who became a full professor of social work at a time when less than 1% of full professors were Black women in the 1970s?
 What do we learn from her own voice, her own autobiography, her own telling of her story in “A Black Woman’s Journey from Cotton Picking to College Professor: Lessons about Race, Class, and Gender in America”?

 We learn about the power of the powerless.
 Although life for her “ain’t been no crystal stair,” like the mother in Langston Hughes’ poem, she continued to climb the rough and dirty stairs of life and did not let her childhood events define her, undermine her, or deter her.
 Rather, they fueled her determination to “make a way out of no way,” to survive, to thrive, and to lift others as she climbed.

 A Black Woman’s Journey traces the journey and transformation of Mildred Sirls, a young Black girl in rural east Texas in the 1930s who picked cotton to help her family survive, to Dr. Mildred Pratt, Professor Emeritus of Social Work.
 Mildred’s path to full professor took her all across America from the South to the North, from the East to the West, over a 50 year period of turmoil and change in America.
 Surviving rape and incest, segregation, discrimination, and poverty, her journey from the outhouses of rural Texas to being invited to the White House of Presidents Clinton and Obama is one of hope, perseverance, and the power of education to transform lives and empower communities.
 Her inspirational story provides an insightful look at issues of race, class, and gender in America.

 “A Black Woman’s Journey is a wonderful and special journey.
 I encourage others to explore this amazing life story.
 I’m sure they will enjoy it as much as I did.”
 Nikki Giovanni, University Distinguished Professor of English, Virginia Tech